 I still help at weekly Cub Pack meetings and occasional trips/camps as they remain such good fun!

-There has been a Scout Group based here at St. Matthew's church in Chapel Allerton since 8th July 1918, so 2018 is a very special centenary year for us all to celebrate this achievement.
+There has been a Scout Group based here at St. Matthew's church in Chapel Allerton since 8th July 1918, so it's great to be a part of its' continuation today.

 Child Protection Officer

-I have been worshiping at St Matthew's church since moving to the area in 2011.
-I was married in the church and the youngest of my two daughters was baptized here too.
+I have been worshiping at St. Matthew's church since moving to the area in 2011.
+I was married in the Church and the youngest of my two daughters was baptised here too.

 Fabric and Maintenance